jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/Modify_DailyModelMaintenance/_docs/ModelMaintenance.rst

 Directory containing any flow output.

 #.
-A report file per revit file processed and category reported on.
+A report file per Revit file processed and category reported on.
 #.
 A combined report file which contains all the reports per a single categories for all files.
 #.
 Rooms and associated ceilings .json file
 #.
 View template parquet files